fum-cs/ads/MFDS.md

 ---
 layout: page
-title: Mathematics Foundations of Data Science
+title: Mathematical Foundations of Data Science
 description: Listing of course modules and topics.
 ---